melissakikta/ByteShift/README.md

 [GitHub Actions](https://github.com/features/actions)

-This application was created to requiresthe use of Express.js, MongoDB database, and Mongoose ODM.
+This application was created to require the use of Express.js, MongoDB database, and Mongoose ODM.

 [MongoDB Docs](https://www.mongodb.com/docs/)